-The town of Montbard is in the Brenne Valley, the origins of the name is uncertain, "Mont-Bardes" - the beared monks perhaps.
+The town of Montbard is in the Brenne Valley, the origins of the name is uncertain, "Mont-Bardes", the bearded monks perhaps.

-The most influencial person throughout history from Montbard, Georges-Louis Leclerc, Count of Buffon, (1707-1788), his studies in Bontany where of great importance.
+The most influential person throughout history from Montbard, Georges-Louis Leclerc, Count of Buffon, (1707-1788), his studies in Bontany were of great importance.
+He built smelting forges in a nearby village called Buffon.

-As the town is quite large with regards to others along the canal, you'll find most things you need, nearby supermarkets, a main shopping street.
-The railway station which has a rare TGV stop, (as part of the TGV train is built in Montbard).
+As the town is quite large with regards to others along the canal, you'll find most things you need, nearby supermarkets, the main shopping street.
+The railway station has a rare TGV stop with connections to Paris and Dijon, parts of the TGV train is built in Montbard in a part of town locally known as "Metal Valley".

 The above image is a recent view of the top port, which still has some commercial activity.